Find Trade Colleges

 • Psychiatric Nursing Aide

-In the United States, there were 73,600 jobs for Psychiatric Aide in 2016.
+In 2016, there was an estimated number of 73,600 jobs in the United States for Psychiatric Aide.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Psychiatric Aide by 2026.
-The BLS estimates 8,800 yearly job openings in this field.
+There will be an estimated 8,800 positions for Psychiatric Aide per year.

 undefined